Brock Osweiler: Miami Dolphins

 On March 23, 2018, Osweiler signed a one-year deal worth $880,000 with the Miami Dolphins, reuniting him with his former Broncos offensive coordinator Adam Gase.

 During Week 4 against the Patriots, Osweiler relieved Ryan Tannehill and threw a touchdown to Frank Gore in the fourth quarter.
-Osweiler finished the 38–7 road loss completing four of five passes for 35 yards and the aforementioned touchdown to go along with a seven-yard carry.
+Osweiler finished the 38–7 road loss completing four of five passes for 35 yards and the aforementioned touchdown to go along with a seven-yard rush.
 He was named the starter for the Week 6 matchup against the Bears after Tannehill was inactive due to a shoulder injury.
 Osweiler finished the 31–28 overtime victory passing for 380 yards, three touchdowns, and two interceptions.
 With the victory over the Bears, he improved to a 4–0 career record in overtime games, which is an NFL record winning percentage in overtime NFL games in a career.
 In the next game against the Detroit Lions, Osweiler completed 22-of-31 passes for 239 yards and two touchdowns during the 32–21 loss.
-The following week against his former team, the Houston Texans, Osweiler threw for 241 yards and an interception in the 42–23 road loss.
+The following week against his former team, the Houston Texans, on Thursday Night Football, Osweiler threw for 241 yards and an interception in the 42–23 road loss.

-During Week 9 against the New York Jets, Osweiler completed 15-of-24 passes for 139 yards in the 13–6 victory.
-In the next game against the Green Bay Packers, he completed 23-of-37 passes for 213 yards and an interception during the 31–12 road loss.
+During Week 9 against the New York Jets, Osweiler had 139 passing yards in the 13–6 victory.
+In the next game against the Green Bay Packers, he threw for 213 yards and an interception during the 31–12 road loss.

 Osweiler finished the 2018 season with 1,247 passing yards, six touchdowns, and four interceptions to go along with eight carries for 21 yards in seven games and five starts.